 Catalogs and resources

-- NUS academic information: Review module information and course restrictions for UCEAP non-graduating exchange students.
+- NUS Global Relations Office: Review course information and course restrictions for UCEAP non-graduating exchange students.

 - Faculties and departments: Explore NUS offerings by its faculties and programs.

-- Module (course) search: Look up courses by semester and faculty.
+- Course search: Look up courses by semester and faculty.